EAAMO/conference2025/content/eaamo_at_a_glance_24/index.md

 Thanks to their collective support, ACM EAAMO ‘24 was able to uphold its commitment to equitable participation and expand access for underrepresented communities.

 ### Conference Highlights
-The conference featured a dynamic and well-rounded program.
-Two distinguished keynote speakers provided insightful addresses:
+The conference featured invited speakers and a series of diverse contributed sessions.
+In particular, we hosted two keynote speakers:
 - [Alessandra Fogli](https://sites.google.com/site/alessandrafoglisite/), Monetary Advisor and Assistant Director at the Federal Reserve Bank of Minneapolis, delivered a talk at the intersection of economics and social impact.
 - [Irene Lo](https://sites.google.com/view/irene-lo), Assistant Professor at Stanford University, discussed the implications of algorithmic design and fairness in policy-making contexts.